ycpcs/cs497-spring2019/labs/lab06.md

 - Task 5 - you may need to clean the cache of the DNS server as it may already contain the domain information of www.example.net

 ### Expected Output
+- Task 2 - [Set up a Local DNS Server](dns/set_local_dns_server.png).
+When we ping google.com using dig, from the Victim's machine, we can see that it sends DNS query to DNS server 10.0.2.5
+-